assettcu/adauth/README.md

 1. Download the master-zip from https://github.com/assettcu/adauth/archive/master.zip.
 2. Unzip package.
+3. Navigate to the folder "wordpress-plugin".
+4. Zip the folder "adauth" -> "adauth.zip"
 3. Open your wordpress site in a browser and log into the backend.
 4. Click on "Plugins".
 5. Click on "Add New" right next to the title "Plugins" at the top.
 6. Click on "Upload" on the sub-navigation bar below "Install Plugins".
-7. Upload the "adauth.zip" file under the "wordpress-plugins" folder from when you unzipped the package.
+7. Upload the "adauth.zip" file you created.
-8. It should automatically install the plugin.
+8. Wordpress should install the plugin after upload.

 Manually installing the plugin: